A Theory of Formal Synthesis via Inductive Learning: Oracle-Guided Inductive Synthesis:

 \item {\it Finite memory:} A more practical setting is one where the learner only has a finite amount of memory, and therefore can only store a finite representation of examples or hypothesized programs.
 This notion of finite memory is similar to that used classically for language learning from examples~\cite{wiehagen76}.
 We give the first theoretical results on the power of CEGIS and its variants, for general program synthesis, in this restricted setting.

 \end{mylist}

 We introduce notation to refer to these variants in a more compact manner.
-The synthesis engine using arbitrary counterexamples and with infinite memory is motivated by $\tcegis$ algorithm~\cite{asplos06} and hence, we refer to it as $\infcegis$ in the paper even though it was used for finite programs in that original work.
-The variant of $\infcegis$ which is restricted to use finite memory is referred to as $\cegis$.
-Similarly, the the synthesis engine using minimal counterexamples and infinite memory is called minimal counterexample guided inductive synthesis ($\infmncegis$).
-The variant of the approach using finite memory is referred to as $\mncegis$. \revise{ The synthesis engine using counterexamples which are smaller than a fixed constant is called a constant bounded counterexample guided inductive synthesis, and is termed $\infbcegis$ if the memory is not finite and $\bcegis$ if the memory is finite. } The synthesis engine using counterexamples which are smaller than the largest positive examples is called positive-history bounded counterexample guided inductive synthesis, and is termed $\infhmncegis$ if the memory is not finite and $\hmncegis$ if the memory is finite.
+The synthesis engine using arbitrary counterexamples and with infinite memory is denoted as $\engine_\infcegis$.
+The variant of the synthesis engine which is restricted to use finite memory is referred to as $\engine_\cegis$.
+Similarly, the synthesis engine using minimal counterexamples and infinite memory is called minimal counterexample guided inductive synthesis ($\engine_\infmncegis$).
+The variant of this engine using finite memory is referred to as $\engine_\mncegis$. \revise{ The synthesis engine using counterexamples which are smaller than a fixed constant is called a constant bounded counterexample guided inductive synthesis, and is denoted as $\engine_\infbcegis$ if the memory is not finite and $\engine_\bcegis$ if the memory is finite. } The synthesis engine using counterexamples which are smaller than the largest positive examples is called positive-history bounded counterexample guided inductive synthesis, and is denoted as $\engine_\infhmncegis$ if the memory is not finite and $\engine_\hmncegis$ if the memory is finite.

 For the class of programs corresponding to the set of recursive languages, our focus is on {\em learning in the limit}, that is, whether the synthesis technique converges to the correct program or not (see Definition~\ref{defn:convergence} in Sec.~\ref{sec:not} for a formal definition).
 This question is non-trivial since our concept class is not finite.
-We do not discuss computational complexity of synthesis, and the impact of different types of counterexamples on the speed of convergence in this paper.
+In this paper, we do not discuss computational complexity of synthesis, and the impact of different types of counterexamples on the speed of convergence.
 Investigating the computational complexity for concept classes for which synthesis is guaranteed to terminate is left as a topic for future research.

 We also present an initial complexity analysis for $\ogis$ in case of finite concept classes.
 The decidability question for finite class of programs is trivial since convergence is guaranteed as long as the queries provide new examples or some new information about the target program.
 But the speed at which the synthesis approach converges remains relevant even for finite class of programs.
 We show that the complexity of these techniques is related to well-studied notions in learning theory such as the {\it Vapnik-Chervonenkis dimension}~\cite{Blumer-vp} and the {\it teaching dimension}~\cite{goldman-td}.